NBJIN/PP3-Hangman-N/README.md

 - Developer / Owner Goals
     - To offer entertainment to the player who wants to play the game
     - To provide the user with clear instruction and information.
-    - To allow the user interact with the game by adding inputs to questions and guesses for characters.
+    - To allow the user interact with the game by adding inputs to questions and guesses for words.
     <br>
     <br>